 Cvetka startled and turned.

 A man was lounging on a leather blue sofa against the wall behind her.
 He was twirling a pen with one hand and resting his cheek against the other.
-There was a beauty mark just below his left eye.
-A mole.

 “I… I’m impressed.”
 Cvetka turned back to the board.
 “The amount of True Conductors you’ve discovered is—”